sphinx-doc/sphinx/doc/config.rst

      to include.
 If all or some of the default sidebars are to be included, they must be put into this list as well.

-     The default sidebars (for documents that don't match any pattern) are:
+     The default sidebars (for documents that don't match any pattern) are defined by theme itself.
+Builtin themes are using these templates by
-     ``['localtoc.html', 'relations.html', 'sourcelink.html',
+     default: ``['localtoc.html', 'relations.html', 'sourcelink.html',
      'searchbox.html']``.

    * If a value is a single string, it specifies a custom sidebar to be added